adshao/brc-721/README.md

 | tick | Yes | Ticker: identifier of the brc-721, 4 to 8 letters, case insensive |
 | buri | No | BaseURI URI for the brc-721, access `{buri}{token_id}` for the metadata of a token |

+* Currently, only allowed to update `buri`

-* This operation should be only allowed for the deployer who hold the deploy inscription.
+* This operation should be only allowed for the deployer who hold the deploy inscription

 ## FAQ